Marcus Pedersen: Strømsgodset

 On 13 August 2015, Brann sold Pedersen to Strømsgodset for 2 million NOK.
 He made his comeback debut for the club in the 2–1 away defeat against Aalesund on 14 August 2015.
 He scored a hat-trick against local rivals Mjøndalen IF in a 4–2 away win on 30 August 2015.

 He finished his first season having scored 11 goals in ten matches, helping his team secure the runner-up position in the 2015 Tippeligaen.

+Later career

 On 3 June 2020, Pedersen returned to former club HamKam.
 After a spell in Turkish clubs Ankaraspor and Tuzlaspor, Pedersen returned again to former club HamKam on 11 August 2022.

+In February 2023, Pedersen joined Norwegian Fourth Division club Løten, effectively ending his professional career.

 International career

 Pedersen represented Norway at youth level from U15 to U23.
 He played his first match for the U21 side in August 2009, and he scored two goals for Norway U21 in the match against Hungary U21 on 28 May 2010.

 Pedersen made his debut for Norway in the friendly match against South Africa on 8 January 2013, and started the match against Zambia four days later.

 He returned to the national team on 12 November 2015, coming on as a substitute in the 61st minute in Norway's 1–0 defeat to Hungary in the first leg of the UEFA Euro 2016 qualifying play-offs.